What and When Is Rosh Hashanah 2023?

 Casting Bread Crumbs on Water — This custom is known as the Tashlich ceremony.
 It involves going to a natural, outdoor water source, (river, creek, lake, pond, or ocean) and throwing bread crumbs on the water.
 This act symbolizes casting away the things you’ve done wrong.
 A prayer for this ceremony is found in the Machzor prayer book.

 Self-Reflection — Rosh Hashanah encourages self-examination of the past year to see where you’ve “missed the mark.”
 Evaluate the personal aspects of your life, the negative and positive to decide what you should do differently in the future, how you can improve, and “hit the mark” in the new year.

 10 Days of Awe

-Ready to celebrate Rosh Hashanah?
-Learn to say “Happy New Year” in Hebrew!
+Ready to celebrate Rosh Hashanah 2023?
+Learn how to say “Happy New Year” in Hebrew!